 Register with us

-Register your travel plans with our Registration of Canadians Abroad service either online or through our mobile app.
+Register your travel plans with our Registration of Canadians Abroad service either online or through our Travel Smart app.
 Registering for this free service ensures that we can reach you quickly in case of an emergency abroad or a personal emergency at home.

 Travelling in a group of 10 or more?
 Send us an email and our team will assist you.